movementlabsxyz/movement-docs/docs/devs/tutorials/Deploy/EVM Contracts/hardhatandfractal.md

 ### What is Fractal?

-Fractal is Movement Labs' transpiler that allows any developer to deploy any Solidity smart contract on M1 a Move language based Virtual Machine, effectively turning Solidity code into Move code, inheriting all of the security properties natively available to Move smart contracts.
+Fractal is Movement Labs' transpiler that allows any developer to deploy any Solidity smart contract on M1 a Move language based Virtual Machine, effectively turning Solidity code into Move code, inheriting all the security properties natively available to Move smart contracts.

 ## Prerequisites